Robersonville, North Carolina

 Robersonville, incorporated in 1872, is a town in Martin County, North Carolina, United States.
 The population was 1,269 at the 2020 census.
 Robersonville is located in North Carolina's Inner Banks region.
 Once an affluent eastern North Carolina community, it is noted for its abundance of historic mansions and estates, due (large in part) to families obtaining wealth from the tobacco industry and later manufacturing.
 It is currently home to the East Carolina Motor Speedway.

 History

 The earliest known residents of the Robersonville area were the Tuscarora and Morotock Native American people.
 According to various deeds, family bibles, wills, and church records, European settlers arrived many years before the Revolutionary War.
 One of the earliest known churches of the area was Flat Swamp Primitive Baptist Church, founded in 1776.
 Among the early settlers of this area was the family of Henry Robason, who is said to have been born in 1710 in England.
 Eventually the family name became "Roberson", and the family tree grew throughout the region.
 Before the Civil War, George O. Roberson and his father, William, owned a store originally located on the northwest corner of what are now Railroad and Roberson streets.
 The local militia trained at this store during the Civil War.
 After returning from the war, George built a store across the street from the original one.

+Another primary landowner in the area before the Civil War was W.D.
+Barnhill.
+According to records, he owned some four hundred acres to the south of what is present-day Robersonville.
+In 1859, he constructed a plantation house which came to be known as "Pinegrove" (not to be confused with Pine Grove Plantation in SC).
+It was constructed amongst the pine groves of what would later become Robersonville to help keep the house cool during harsh summers.
+The Barnhill family lived at Pinegrove for more than four generations until the house caught fire in the early 1900's.
+The great-grandson of W.D.
+Barnhill, Gray Barnhill, constructed a new house on the site of the previous plantation house in 1910.
+This Queen Anne style structure still exists today with the only remnant of the previous plantation house being an old chimney attached to the west side of the current house.